The UK is home to Monitise’s headquarters and a number of customer relationships across mobile banking, payments and commerce.

 Monitise acquired US mobile banking and payments expert Clairmail in 2012, expanding the size of the team in this region, where almost half of its registered customers are based.
-Monitise is trusted by over 1/3 of the top 50 North American banks – including U.S. Bank, Webster Bank and American Savings Bank to power their mobile banking offerings with services also being deployed in both Canada and Latin America.
+Monitise is trusted by more than one third of the top 50 North American banks – including U.S. Bank, Webster Bank and American Savings Bank to power their mobile banking offerings with services also being deployed in both Canada and Latin America.

-In February 2012, Monitise launched Movida, a joint venture with Visa Inc. Banks’ customers in India will be able to top up airtime, pay bills and book movie tickets from any mobile phone, using any Visa or non-Visa branded payment account.
+In February 2012, Monitise launched Movida, a 50/50 joint venture with Visa Inc., which enables banks’ customers in India to top up airtime, pay bills and book movie tickets from any mobile phone, using any Visa or non-Visa branded payment account.
 The second and third largest banks in the region - HDFC and ICICI – have both signed up to the service .

 For more information visit http://www.movida.in/.